-Green solid lines: marginal linear regression lines; red solid lines: curves fitted by variance loci analysis (VLA) for upwardness test; Magenta /orange points and dashed lines: environment specific observations and regression lines.
+Green solid lines: marginal linear regression lines; red solid lines: curves fitted by variance loci analysis (VLA) for an upwardness test; Magenta /orange points and dashed lines: environment-specific observations and regression lines.

-(a) In the absence of GxE, the spread of GWAS residuals (LM1) are uniform across genotypes, a flat line can fit through squared residuals (LM2, solid line) so variant A/a is not a vQTL, only GWAS will erroneously identify A/a as a GxE candidate. (b) In the presence of GxE, the spread of GWAS residuals (LM1) are uneven, a non-zero slope fits through the squared residuals (LM2), and variant A/a is a vQTL, therefore a double linear model (DLM) can recognize A/a as a true GxE candidate; (c) for a case/control phenotype, even in the absence of GxE (LM1, parallel dashes in orange and magenta), a non-zero slope still fits through squared residuals (LM2, green solid line), therefore, DLM wrongfully classify A/a as a GxE candidate, but VLA’s upwardness test will not (LM2, red solid line). (d) despite the present of a pure GxE, a double linear model could not identify A/a as a vQTL, but the VLA’s upwardness test can.
+(a) In the absence of a GxE, the spread of GWAS residuals (LM1) is uniform across genotypes.
+A flat line can fit through squared residuals (LM2, solid line), so variant A/a is not a vQTL, and only GWAS will erroneously identify A/a as a GxE candidate. (b) In the presence of a GxE, the spread of GWAS residuals (LM1) is uneven.
+A non-zero slope fits through the squared residuals (LM2), and variant A/a is a vQTL.
+Therefore, a double linear model (DLM) can recognize A/a as a true GxE candidate. (c) For a case/control phenotype, even in the absence of a GxE (LM1, parallel dashes in orange and magenta), a non-zero slope still fits through squared residuals (LM2, green solid line).
+Therefore, DLM wrongfully classifies A/a as a GxE candidate, but VLA’s upwardness test does not (LM2, red solid line). (d) Despite the presence of a pure GxE, a double linear model cannot identify A/a as a vQTL, but VLA’s upwardness test can.